c-layer/contracts/README.md

 The token rely on a core for all operations and in particular transfers.

 The core has three roles:
   - Routing proxy call to the relevant token delegates.
-A delegate contains the code for operations.
+A delegate contains the code for all the operations.
     One delegate represent one asset class.
   - Database.
 All tokens data are stored within the core contract.
     This ensure that cross tokens operations are inherently safe and consistent in respect to the compliance.
   - Security.
-The core responsability is critical.
+This core responsability is critical.
-    Therefore access control can be precisely defined through a full role base access control.
+    Access control can be precisely managed through an integrated role base access control.

-There is many delegates possible through a combination of existing delegates.
+Many delegates are possible through a combination of existing delegates.
 The primary one will be the C-Layer Delegate Token which contains all the requirements for a regulated asset.
-However, the C-Layer Delegate Token does not define the supply generation and should be associated usualy with either with the Mintable Token Delegate.
+However, the C-Layer Delegate Token does not define the supply generation and may be inherited with the Mintable Token Delegate.

 Token Delegates include the following features:
   - Operable: provide an owner and ability to delegate restricted features to operators